mui/material-ui/docs/data/material/components/buttons/buttons.md

 The `ButtonBase` component provides the `component` prop to handle this use case.
 Here is a [more detailed guide](/guides/routing/#button).

+## Unstyled

+The Button also comes with an [unstyled version](/base/react-button/).
+It's ideal for doing heavy customizations and minimizing bundle size.

 ## Limitations

 ### Cursor not-allowed